Before you start: do you actually want to self-host?

 su - hermes

-Set up the firewall before you expose anything.
+Set up the firewall before exposing anything.
 This blocks all inbound traffic except SSH:

 sudo apt-get install -y ufw